Volume 73, Issue 3

 Resident physicians have been integral to the program’s development and continued success.
 Also central to JUMP’s success is dedicated clinic staff, including a certified diabetes educator and a nurse practitioner.

 Research tracking the program is gaining attention.
-In April, IMC’s “Jumping into Diabetes Control” received the Best Investigation in Diabetes Research Award during the GHS Research Showcase.
+In April, IMC’s “Jumping into Diabetes Control” received the Best Investigation in Diabetes Research Award during the Prisma Health Research Showcase.
 Authors are Lauren Hassan, MD; Sheena Henry, MD; Gail Chastain, CDE; and Meenu Jindal, MD, program director for the Internal Medicine Residency Program.
 Drs.
 Hassan and Henry, both Internal Medicine residents, have presented this research at regional and national meetings.

 Cassandra (Cassie) Mann, scheduler/Surgical Oncology MDC, received two nominations for her act of kindness.
 One cold, rainy day she received a call from a patient who did not have transportation to his pre-anesthesia visit.
 He was walking because he did not want to miss the appointment.
 Worried about the patient walking in such bad weather, Cassie asked his location.
 She then drove to pick him up and bring him to his appointment.

 Jordache Motley, EVS/Oconee Memorial Hospital, demonstrated compassion to a woman he encountered in the elevator at the hospital.
 She appeared confused and he asked if he could help.
 As she answered, he suspected that she may be in need of mental health care.
 Maintaining a kind manner, he led her to the lobby where he asked a volunteer to call Security.
 He sat with the patient, speaking gently to her until Security arrived to escort her to the Emergency Department.